trygodson/my-website/content/featured/Dweller/index.md

   - .Net
 ---

-Dweller Manager, A Web Panel for Estate and Property Managers and also SubStaffs for easy and accessible management of occupants.
-Send Instant Notification to Occupant on Mobile App, Onboard Occupant easily by excel document, Set Payment Plan for Occupant
+Dweller Manager, A Web App for Estate and Property Owners for easy and accessible management of occupants and substaffs.
+Send Instant Notification to Occupant Mobile App, Onboard Occupant easily by excel document, Set Payment Plan for Occupant